7th Street–Georgia Avenue Line: Changes

 At the time of the proposals, route 70 operated daily between Silver Spring station and Half and O Street with late night trips ending at Archives station while route 71 only operated during the weekday peak hours while serving Buzzard Point.

 On September 25, 2011, route 71 was discontinued and all route 70 trips were shortened to Archives station terminating along Constitution Avenue.
 Service past Constitution Avenue to Half and O Street/Buzzard Point was discontinued on route 70 with a new route 74 operating between Walter E. Washington Convention Center and Half and O Street while running the Buzzard Point loop during the weekday peak hours.
 The new 74 replaced the 70 and 71 to Half and O Street while also replacing the DC Circulator Convention Center-Southwest Waterfront route.

 When the Paul S. Sarbanes Transit Center at Silver Spring station opened, route 70 was rerouted from its terminus along Wayne Avenue to the new transit center.
 Route 70 were assigned to Bus Bay 220 on level 2.

 During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 On March 21, 2020, weekend service was reduced to operate every 30 minutes.
 Service was restored to its full service on August 23, 2020.

 On May 29, 2022, all late night route 70 service was extended to terminate at L'Enfant Plaza station.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the 70 was renamed into the D40, keeping the same routing.